skhanvilkar1/Notes/pages/Azure AZ-104 Exam.md

 			  Based on URL you can route to different set  of instances
 			- Multi-Site -> based on different URLs/domain etc.
 			- ^^Application Gateway's require a dedicated subnet called - ApplicationGatewaySubnet^^
-			- We can use cookie affinity , SSL termination etc in app gateway.
+			- We can use cookie affinity , SSL termination, HTTP Header rewrite etc in app gateway.
 	-
 	- Other Load Balancing solution
 		- Azure Front Door - Global Solution